-Our ability to avoid the delisting of the Company's common stock by Nasdaq due to the Restructuring Plan or our inability to maintain compliance with Nasdaq listing requirements; Our ability to manage significant changes to our leadership team; 4.17 Table of C Our ability to maintain and enhance our brand image; Significant competition within our industry; Our ability to attract and retain employees that embody our entrepreneurial culture; Changes in consumer preferences and economic conditions affecting disposable income; Our ability to source, develop and market new varieties of teas, tea accessories, and beverages; Our reliance upon the continued retention of key personnel; The impact from real or perceived quality or safety issues with our teas, tea accessories, and beverages; Our ability to obtain quality products from third-party manufacturers and suppliers on a timely basis or in sufficient quantities, in particular in light of supply chain disruption due to the COVID-19 pandemic; The impact of weather conditions, natural disasters and man-made disasters on the supply and price of tea; Actual or attempted breaches of data security; The costs of protecting and enforcing our intellectual property rights and defending against intellectual property claims brought by others; Fluctuations in exchange rates; and The seasonality of our business. information information of, all post Il forward-looking statements should be evaluated with the understanding of their inherent uncertainty.
-These statements are based upon a vailable to us as of the date of this Form 10-Q, and while we believe such information forms a reasonable basis for such statements, such may be limited or incomplete, and our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review tentially-available relevant information.
-In light of these risks, uncertainties and assumptions, the forward-looking events discussed in this Report on Form 10-Q might not occur, and investors are cautioned not to unduly rely upon these statements. orward-looking statements speak only as of the date of this Form 10-Q. Except as required under federal securities laws and the rules and s of the SEC, we do not have any intention to update any forward-looking statements to reflect events or circumstances arising after the date of the security of the this Form 10-Q, whether as a result of new information, future events or otherwise.
+Our ability to maintain and enhance our brand image; Significant competition within our industry; 18 of C ontents Our ability to attract and retain employees that embody our entrepreneurial culture; Changes in consumer preferences and economic conditions affecting disposable income; Our ability to source, develop and market new varieties of teas, tea accessories, and beverages; Our reliance upon the continued retention of key personnel; The impact from real or perceived quality or safety issues with our teas, tea accessories, and beverages; Our ability to obtain quality products from third-party manufacturers and suppliers on a timely basis or in sufficient quantities, in particular in light of supply chain disruption due to the COVID-19 pandemic; The impact of weather conditions, natural disasters and man-made disasters on the supply and price of tea; Actual or attempted breaches of data security; The costs of protectina and enforcing our intellectual property rights and defending against intellectual property claims brought by others:

+Tructuations in exchange rates, and The seasonality of our business.

+All forward-looking statements should be evaluated with the understanding of their inherent uncertainty.
+These statements are based upon information available to us as of the date of this Form 10-Q, and while we believe such information forms a reasonable basis for such statements, such information may be limited or incomplete, and our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all potentially-available relevant information.
+In light of these risks, uncertainties and assumptions, the forward-looking events discussed in this Quarterly Report on Form 10-Q might not occur, and investors are cautioned not to unduly rely upon these statements.

+Forward-looking statements speak only as of the date of this Form 10-Q. Except as required under federal securities laws and the rules and regulations of the SEC, we do not have any intention to update any forward-looking statements to reflect events or circumstances arising after the date of this Form 10-Q, whether as a result of new information, future events or otherwise.
 As a result of these risks and uncertainties, readers are cautioned not to place undue reliance on the forward-looking statements included in this Form 10-Q or that may be made elsewhere from time to time by, or on behalf of, us.
 All forward-looking statements attributable to us are expressly qualified by these cautionary statements.